 Revision History

+Revision 1.6.3 21 April 2016

+Minor release fixing various host software bugs.

 Revision 1.6.2 10 January 2016

 First release of separate EasyMini doc

 Acknowledgments

 Thanks to Bob Finch, W9YA, NAR 12965, TRA 12350 for writing "The Mere-Mortals Quick Start/Usage Guide to the Altus Metrum Starter Kit" which formed the basis of the original Getting Started chapter in this manual.
 Bob was one of our first customers for a production TeleMetrum, and his continued enthusiasm and contributions are immensely gratifying and highly appreciated!